The best gaming keyboard in 2022: Tenkeyless, 60%, optical and more

 This being said, membrane switches aren’t useless.
 They tend to be softer, quieter, and cheaper to purchase, making them great for someone who wants to use a PC casually.
 If you have a gaming keyboard, it will likely have one of a few different types of switches.
 Linear switches tend to have a smooth press – hitting the bottom and coming back up again.
 Gamers tend to pick these for their efficient movement and relative easiness.

 Tactile switches, on the other hand, have a slight pushback when pressed.
 This allows you to register a hit and move on.
-They are satisfying to use and are of particular use to someone touch typing or someone who plans on doing a lot of writing.
-Clicky is the final type, giving a sound and bump, at the expense of some efficiency.
-They are satisfying and tell you directly when something has been hit.
+They are satisfying and of particular use to someone who touch types or plans on doing a lot of writing.
+Clicky is the final type, giving a sound and bump at the expense of some efficiency.
+They too are satisfying and tell you directly when something has been hit.
 If you can, it’s worth experimenting to find out what type you prefer, especially since many gaming keyboards offer the chance to pick your switches when buying them.

 What to look for in a Gaming Keyboard

-Once you’ve settled on picking one up, you may be wondering what makes a good gaming keyboard.
+Once you’ve settled on picking one up, you may wonder what makes a good gaming keyboard.
 First, look at the size of the keyboard.
 Some keyboards have everything you look for on top of a few media keys and reprogrammable buttons.
 Others remove the number pad on the side to make it smaller and easy to move around.
 These are often called TKL keyboards.
-There are benefits to both and you need to think about the size of your hands, your desk space, and more when deciding what works for you.
+Both have benefits, and you need to consider the size of your hands, your desk space, and more when deciding what works for you.

 There is also a distinction between optical switches and mechanical ones in keyboards.
-As a rule of thumb, optical switches are a little faster and more efficient, whereas mechanical switches are a little nicer and more satisfying to use.
+As a rule of thumb, optical switches are a little faster and more efficient, whereas mechanical switches provide more tactile feedback, avoid accidental presses, and can be more satisfying to use.

 The Apex Pro is Steelseries’ top-of-the-line mechanical keyboard.